 - Launching new products

-Funds are needed when a company plans to launch the new product.
+Funds are needed when a company plans to launch a new product.

 - Paying off debt

 When a company wants to pay off its debts to improve its financial health, it can choose the option of the right issue.

 For instance, Reliance Industries Ltd. opted for a rights issue in 2020 to become debt-free.
 The company used the net proceeds towards repayment of their borrowings.